How Remove Wood Stain From Clothes and Carpet?

 Tony Adams

-Also, dried wood stain is difficult to remove because it has a hard and glossy finish.
-So, to remove it, you need to soften or dissolve it with a solvent and then wipe it off.
-It’s also not advised to wash a dried wood stain off of cloth or fabric because doing so will spread its color on the cloth rather than remove it.
+Dried oil-based wood stain is harder to remove from carpet as its finish is hard and glossy.
+Soften or dissolve it with a solvent-based removal and wipe it off.
+Don’t try to wash it off the cloth or fabric as it will spread its color rather than remove it.

 How To Know What Type of Wood Stain You Have in Your Clothes?

-Removing Oil-based Wood Stain
+How To Remove Oil-based Wood Stain From Clothes?

 How To Remove Oil-Based Wood Stain From Clothes?